 - A payment plan

 The first option is usually more successful, because most creditors feel if you can commit to paying something over a period of time, you should be able to pay back what you owe even on a defaulted debt.
-Typically the only circumstance where a creditor will accept payments over a period is when it makes sense to break the payments up over a short time span.
+Typically, a creditor will only accept payments over a period when it makes sense to break the payments up over a short time span.

 For example, if you owe $15,000 to a creditor and offer a $6,000 settlement, the creditor may be willing to accept that settlement in $1,000 installments over a six (6) month period.
 Outside of this kind of arrangement, there is very little incentive for a creditor to accept a long-term payment arrangement to forgive 40-60 percent of the balance owed.

-A best case scenario for settlement is when you already have the money available to make the offer.
-If you get money from a court judgment, the sale of an asset, or some other kind of windfall, then you can use that money to settle you debts.
+A best-case scenario for settlement is when you already have the money available to make the offer.
+If you get money from a court judgment, the sale of an asset, or some other kind of windfall, then you can use that money to settle your debts.
 But in most cases, people aren’t that lucky.

-So most with lump-sum settlements, you have to save up in order to make your settlement offer.
+With lump-sum settlements, you have to save up in order to make your settlement offer.
 Many debt settlement companies will recommend you stop paying your monthly credit card bills so you can build up money for the settlement.
-This is where debt settlement can get risky.

-You are basically ruining your credit and working under the assumption that your creditor will accept your offer.
-If they don’t accept it, your credit will have taken a huge hit and you’ll end up in bankruptcy court, which causes even more credit penalties.
-It can work, but you need to be aware of the risks before you decide to use this kind of strategy.
+You are basically ruining your credit while working under the assumption that your creditor will accept your offer.
+If they don’t accept it, your credit will have taken a huge hit and you might end up in bankruptcy court, which costs even more in credit penalties and fees.